VEDAMNT/Automated_Timetable_Generator/README.md

 # CONTENT IN time.py
-we created a basic loop for timetable by taking inputs of time_Slots , teachers, subjects

-Timetable are created for multiple classes
+We created a basic loop for timetable by taking inputs of time_Slots , teachers, subjects Timetable are created for multiple classes
 No overlapping is done

 # CONTENT IN time2.py